Christian Rutjens: Career

 In 2016, Rutjens signed for Italian Serie A side Benevento, where he made one league appearance.
 On 20 May 2018, he debuted for Benevento in a 1–0 loss to Chievo.
 Before the second half of 2018–19, Rutjens signed for Cesena in the Italian fourth division.
 In 2021, he signed for Maltese club Floriana.

 On 6 January 2023, Rutjens returned to Italy and signed with Foggia until the end of the season, with an option to renew.

+On 24 October 2025, Rutjens helped Lincoln Red Imps win their first UEFA Conference League game, scoring a header in the 87th minute against Lech Poznań, making it 2–1 for his team.